-Guided reading in kindergarten is differentiated small group reading instruction.
+What is Guided reading in Kindergarten?
+It is differentiated small group reading instruction.
 It is definitely not whole group.
 The small groups are based on students’ reading proficiencies.
 It is highly differentiated and fluid.
 Students can move in and out of groups whenever needed.
 Each group uses leveled books selected to meet their individual needs.

 Guided Reading Lesson Plans for Kindergarten